opencord/voltha-go/quickstart.md

 # Quickstart VOLTHA 2.x Build Setup.

+These notes describe the checking out and building from the multiple gerrit repositories needed to run a VOLTHA 2.x environment with docker-compose.
 Starting point is a basic Ubuntu 16.04 installation with internet access.